My Monster Secret: Main characters

-Asahi is a second year high school student who seemingly cannot keep a secret, so much his nickname is "leaky basket."
-He discovers his current crush, Youko, is a vampire when he finds her unfurling her wings after school.
-As a result, he is forced to keep her secret, lest she have to drop out of both school and his life.
-He comes to learn secrets about his other classmates and finds the people around him are not who they seem to be.
-Often forced to play the straight man in increasingly absurd situations, Asahi often acts as the narrator through his inner monologues.
-He is also susceptible to projectile nosebleeds when confronted with perverse situations, earning the nickname "Eromine" from Youko.
-Asahi has a younger sister named Mei, though she is barely mentioned in the story until much later on.
-As the series progresses, Asahi and Youko begin dating, eventually becoming a couple.
+Asahi is a second year high school student who seems to be unable to keep a secret, so much his nickname is "leaky basket".
+He often acts as the narrator through his inner monologues.
+Asahi is also susceptible to projectile nosebleeds when confronted with perverse situations, earning the nickname "Eromine" from Yōko.
+He has a younger sister named Mei, who is barely mentioned in the story until much later on.